semaphoreci/docs/docs/essentials/schedule-a-workflow-run-legacy.md

 webhook received from GitHub/Bitbucket for the given branch to determine the exact commit for which the workflow should be run.

-If a project is new and there have been no pushes to the selected branch since project creation - in this case, the creation of a schedule as described above will fail.
+If a project is new and there have been no pushes to the selected branch since project creation, **the creation of a schedule as described above will fail**.

 - Scheduled workflow runs will not be started in the first 60 seconds (this can span across two differently numbered minutes) after the schedule is created,